zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 The threshold should be configurable and a good value needs probably be evaluated.

+**Alternative**

+As an alternative we could take snapshot every `X` appends, without taking care of the disk usage, since we expect that we at some point are able to compact the log.
+This would make it probably also much easier, since we are not triggered to often.
+Here we need to find a good `X`.

+Here the question is what happens on no load.
+I think this is fine, since we don't need to take a snapshot when nothing happens.
+Eventually new appends will arrive and then we will take a snapshot again.

+The start up time would benefit of this approach and it would be more predictable how much needs to be reprocessed.

 ## Compatibility

 This should not have any impact of the compatibility.